agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 The weekday trend is similar for both seasons: Monday has the fewest accidents, and the rest of the days are roughly equal.
 The weekends are where the real differences lie.
-During the summer there is a substantial increase in the number of accidents (including on Friday), while in the winter the increase is there, but less prominent.
+During the summer, there is a substantial increase in the number of accidents (including on Friday), while in the winter the increase is there but less prominent.
 This suggests that there are recreational riders at all times, but especially during the summer.

 This is not the exact trend we observed for holidays, where we saw a constant